avocadoboi/cpp20-http-client/README.md

 C++20 internet client is an HTTP/HTTPS client library written in C++20.

-As of now, only GCC and MSVC supports all of the C++20 features used in this library.
+As of now, only GCC and MSVC support all of the C++20 features used in this library.
 Additionally, there are some C++20 features that are not used in the library because no compiler or standard library yet supports them.
 However the library will be updated over time as compilers start implementing more of C++20.

 ## Aims and features